jialincheoh/Database_Search_Engine/README.md

 	python execute_all_scripts.py data/filename

-where filename is the name of the pdb file you want to test
+where filename is the name of the xyz file you want to test